kirabou/parseMIMEemail.go/README.md

 - `multipart/alternative`: when the same content is provided into different formats, most of the time text and HTML, to allow display on various devices, each MIME part holds one the provided format.

 ## A MIME email example
-Below is an example of a very basic MIME email message, where the same content (`multipart/alternative`) is provided in different formats (`text/plain` and `text/html`) through two different MIME parts, each MIME part being separated by the `bcaec520ea5d6918e204a8cea3b4` boundary (example taken from [Send Html page As Email using "mutt"](https://stackoverflow.com/questions/6805783/send-html-page-as-email-using-mutt)).
+Below is an example of a very basic MIME email message, where the same content (`multipart/alternative`) is provided in different formats (`text/plain` and `text/html`) through two different MIME parts, each MIME part being separated by the `bcaec520ea5d6918e204a8cea3b4` boundary (example taken from [Send Html page As Email using "mutt"](https://stackoverflow.com/questions/6805783/send-html-page-as-email-using-mutt)).

 ```
 Subject: test html mail